 RN to BSN Course Descriptions

-NURS-B 244 Comprehensive Health Assessment (2 cr.)
+NURS-B 344 Comprehensive Health Assessment (3 cr.)

-(Traditional, Accelerated, and R.N.-B.S.N.)
-P: All third- semester nursing courses; P/C: Anatomy, Physiology, or Microbiology; C: B245.
 This course focuses on helping students acquire skills to conduct a comprehensive health assessment, including the physical, psychological, social, functional, and environmental aspects of health.
 The process of data collection, interpretation, documentation, and dissemination of assessment data will be addressed.

-NURS-K 301 COMPLEMENTARY HEALTH THERAPIES (3 cr.)
+NURS-K 301 Complementary Health Therapies (3 cr.)

-(RN-BSN) This course explores emergent trends in health and health care, including technological advances in health care, developing approaches to care based on new knowledge and/ or research findings, and trends in health care delivery in a themed, survey or independent study format.
+This course explores emergent trends in health and health care, including technological advances in health care, developing approaches to care based on new knowledge and/ or research findings, and trends in health care delivery in a themed, survey or independent study format.

-NURS-K 492 Nursing Elective: Perioperative Nursing (3 cr.)
+NURS-K 492 Nursing Elective (3 cr.)

-(RN-BSN) This course focuses on basic principles of pharmacology.
+This course focuses on basic principles of pharmacology.
 It includes the pharmacologic properties of major drug classes and individual drugs, with an emphasis on the clinical application of drug therapy through the nursing process.

 NURS-S 485 Professional Growth and Empowerment (3 cr.)

-(Traditional, Accelerated, and R.N.-B.S.N.)
-P:All seventh-semester nursing courses.
 This course focuses on issues related to professional practice, career planning, personal goal setting, and empowerment of self and others.
 Students will discuss factors related to job performance, performance expectations and evaluation, reality orientation, and commitment to lifelong learning.